 This is the big trick everyone should know.
 Instead of buying tickets for the whole journey, bizarrely, buying separate tickets for its constituent parts can slash the price – even though you're on exactly the same train.

-Savings can be massive; it depends on how long your journey is, but we managed to shave over £200 off a return ticket from London to Penzance using this method.
-For a full how-to, see Split Ticketing tips.
+Savings can be massive; it depends on how long your journey is, but we've managed to shave over £200 off a return ticket from London to Durham before using this method.

 Taking a break?
 Work out what it'll cost

-If you're currently studying but are thinking of taking a year out, make sure you know how this'll affect your fees.
+If you're currently studying, but are thinking of taking a year out, make sure you know how much it'll cost you.

 Quickly turn old mobiles into cash